rjuggins/systemic-safety-hello-world/README.md

 1. The *User* sends a query to the *Worker*
 2. The *Worker* responds to the query
-3. The *Overseer* periodically intercepts the response and sends it to two *Outside Experts*
+3. The *Overseer* periodically (e.g. every 5 interactions) intercepts the response and sends it to two *Outside Experts*
 4. The *Outside Experts* rate the response for helpfulness and harmlessness and send the ratings back to the *Overseer*
 5. The *Overseer* checks if either rating is above a re-training threshold, and then:
     - If the ratings are high enough, the *Overseer* does nothing and we return to step 1